Kassandra14/ecommerceBackEndApp/README.md

 ## Description

-This app

-IThis app uses and node and express.js API with Sequelize to sync with a mySQL database.
+This app uses and node and express.js API with Sequelize to sync with a mySQL database.
 It is the backend CLI app structure with all the API routes and calls for an ecommerce store.

 Your task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.